baleada/docs/assets/md/prose/components/section.md

 :::

 :::
 Inspect me!
-I'm contained in a `.baleada-prose-section`.
+I'm contained in a `section`.
 :::